Community organizers share struggles and successes in reducing gas-powered leafblower noise

 Jamie Banks (04:25):

 So that group lasted for seven years.
 And I think we were successful.
-We actually dissolved ourselves last year, spring of last year.
-But what I started doing as healthcare professional healthcare researcher was to look at some of the adverse health and environmental impacts of dependence, just suddenly flowers, but on all of the gas tools that we use today to do landscape maintenance.
+We actually dissolved ourselves last year… spring of last year.
+But what I started doing as a healthcare professional, as a healthcare researcher, was to look at some of the adverse health and environmental impacts of dependence, just suddenly flowers, but on all of the gas tools that we use today to do landscape maintenance.
 So that’s blowers, which tends to be the most egregious piece of equipment in terms of residents response to it.
-But there’s also string trimmers, hedge trimmers, saws, and of course, industrial lawnmowers that you see today used even on postage stamp-sized properties.
-You know, these crews go around with large, large pieces or large assemblies of equipment and get out of the truck and do each property.
+But there’s also string trimmers, hedge trimmers, saws, and of course, industrial lawnmowers that you see today, used even on postage-stamp-sized properties.
+You know, these crews go around with large pieces or large assemblies of equipment and get out of the truck and do each property.
 It’s all gas.
-You know, so gas equipment today really does all tasks or nearly all tasks that were once done manually.
+You know.
+So gas equipment today really does all tasks or nearly all tasks that were once done manually.

 Jamie Banks (05:36):

-And these hand tools, hand held tools as they’re called, are mainly two stroke engines, which are colluding very noisy.
+And these hand tools, hand-held tools as they’re called, are mainly two-stroke engines,.
+Which are polluting, very noisy.
 And of course the lawnmowers are cleaner, but they’re also very, very noisy.

 Cary (05:50):